 Snow held on the general manager job through the 2017-18 season.
 His draft record includes players like Travis Harmonic, Jared Spurgeon, John Tavares, Calvin de Haan, Anders Lee, Nino Niederreiter, Brock Nelson, Ryan Strome, Mathew Barzal, and Anthony Beauvillier.

 Happy Birthday to You

-There are 18 current and former NHL players who were born July 18.
+There are 19 current and former NHL players who were born July 18.
 Defenseman Don Awrey played the most games of the bunch, with 979.
 He was born in Kitchener, Ontario, on July 18, 1943.
-He was a big part of the Boston Bruins’ Stanley Cup championship in 1970 and 1972.
+He was a big part of the Boston Bruins Stanley Cup championships in 1970 and 1972.

 The late Gord McFarlane, born on this date in 1901, played in the fewest game.
 He appeared in just two games for the Blackhawks during the 1926-27 season, scoring no points.

-Dallas Stars captain Jaime Benn, born on July 18, 1989, has the most goals of the birthday boys.
-He scored the 300th goal of this career on Feb.
-27, versus the Bruins.
+Dallas Stars captain Jaime Benn, born on July 18, 1989, has the most goals of the birthday boys with 311.